Shahriar-008/Forex-Lot-Size-Calculator/README.md

    - **Standard Lot Size (100,000 units)**
    - **Mini Lot Size (10,000 units)**
 4. **Copy Results:** Use the **Copy** buttons next to each result to copy the numerical values (displayed with 4 decimal places) directly to your clipboard.
-5. Your inputs are saved automatically so you don’t have to re-enter them each time you use the extension.
+5. All your inputs and the last calculated lot sizes are saved automatically and will remain until you change them or new data is detected from TradingView.
+6. If you open the popup on a TradingView chart with a Position Size tool, the extension will auto-fetch and update the fields with the latest values (account balance, risk, stop loss) only if new data is detected.
+Otherwise, your last-used values remain persistent.

 ## How It Works